 - To update the title of your manuscript, you will need to click 'Previous' to take you back to the relevant screen where you can update your title.

 - If you click on 'View comments/respond' you will see the editor's letter to you together with the referees' comments.
 You may cut and paste your responses into the text areas at the bottom of the screen.

-IMPORTANT.
-If your paper goes on to be accepted, your images will be required as high-resolution .tif files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork) or high-quality printouts on glossy paper.
+IMPORTANT: If your paper is accepted, you will be required to submit high-resolution (1200 dpi for line drawings and 300 dpi for color and grayscale artwork) files for all figures.
+Vector EPS files are preferred; other types of high-resolution files (e.g., TIFF, PDF) are acceptable, as are files created in programs such as Word, PowerPoint, and Excel.
 For useful information on preparing your figures for publication, go to http://cpc.cadmus.com/da.
 Please note that publication of your manuscript will not proceed until figures suitable for reproduction are received.

 If you experience any problems during the online submission process please use the 'Author Help' function, which takes you to specific submission instructions, or 'Get Help Now', which takes you to the Frequently Asked Questions page.
 Alternatively, contact the ScholarOne Manuscripts support line by email (email@example.com) or telephone (+1 434 817 2040 x167).

 Open access options for authors - visit Oxford Open